Long-awaited Pecue Lane exit on I-10 now open

 Trending News

-Once traffic starts using the new interchange, highway engineers may tweak timings on traffic lights in the area.
+highway engineers may tweak timings on traffic lights in the area after observing the new traffic pattern.

 More News